yegor256/est/README.md

 $ est --help
 ```

-Every estimate should be in its own file, with `.yml` extension (YAML format).
+Every estimate should be in its own file, with `.est` extension (YAML format).
-Here is an example of an estimate file for a simple web app:
+Here is an example of an estimate file `simple.est` for a simple web app:

 ```yaml
 date: 19-12-2014